PolyMeilex/Neothesia/README.md

 ##### Or you can try to crosscompile neothesia master branch
 I didn't try it yet, but probably you can cross compile neothesia using mingw.
 Remember that master branch of Neothesia uses AlsaLib, there is no way to crosscompile it, you'll have to replace some of the functions in Neothesia [libmidi](https://github.com/PolyMagic/Neothesia/tree/master/src/libmidi)
-I recomend using original Windows version of [libmidi](https://github.com/johndpope/pianogame/tree/master/src/libmidi) for this
+I recommend using original Windows version of [libmidi](https://github.com/johndpope/pianogame/tree/master/src/libmidi) for this

 ## Todo
 * Make it cross platform so ports are no longer needed
 * Replace unnecessary sprites with shaders
 * Create proper shader loading system instead of current placeholder one
 * Modernise main screen and track selection screen
-* Consider adding song select screen, instead of native dialog
+* Consider adding song select screen, instead of native dialogue

 ## Compile